developerabitmuch/Company-website/README.md

 - h-screen -- When you apply the h-screen class to an element, it expands the element vertically to fill the entire height of the viewport.
 - When the DataComponent is asynchronously loaded (e.g., using React.lazy for code-splitting), the Suspense component will suspend rendering and show the fallback UI until the component and its data are ready to be displayed -- suspense component hmare pass jo use hota hai ismein hmein faida yh hota hai ke loading hojati hai phle aur phr bad mein hmein jb data ajata hai api ka to wo show krdeta hai aur jb tk koi aur sa loading component show krdeta hai
 - Loader ke component mein hmne spinner bnadia hai css se animate property lgake aur suspense mein call krlia hai hmne yh component - w-20 h-20 border-2 border-opacity-20 border-blue-500 border-t-blue-500 rounded-full animate-spin
+- eslintrc mein hm apne pass src add krdeinge aur phr isse hoga yh ke hmare pass lig
+- useGLTF hook jo hm import krte hain drei se uski madad se hm apni 3D images ko screen pe show krwaskte hain all the way.
+- we can get the positions from the useState as well and we can get things done all the way and we can also manipulate it.
+- we can use useSpring hook to actually maintain the position as well and by using this we can animate the 3D model all the way in our application.
+- cursor-grab: initially jb kisi chez ko pakarna hoga to hm yh class use kreinge.
+- cursor-grabbing: jb koi chez hm grab kr chuke hnge to hm usko move krte we grabbing ki class ko use kreinge apne pass.
+- e.propagation -- Prevent the click event from bubbling up.